xiaozhouli/xiaozhouli.github.io/_pages/research-projects.md

-{% for post in site.talks reversed %}
+{% for post in site.projects reversed %}
-  {% include archive-single-talk.html %}
+  {% include archive-single.html %}
 {% endfor %}